Best Guide Intune Win32 App Deployment | Endpoint Manager

 • Notes

-Specify Win32 Application Information
+Configure Win32 App Information

-Specify Win32 Application Information
+Configure Win32 App Information

-• Determine behavior based on return codes – Choose this option to restart the device based on the return codes.
+• Determine behavior based on return codes: Choose this option to restart the device based on the return codes.

-• No specific action – Choose this option to suppress device restarts during the app installation of MSI-based apps.
+• No specific action: Choose this option to suppress device restarts during the app installation of MSI-based apps.
 This is a preferred option if you don’t want reboot to occur on machines post application installation.

-• App install may force a device restart – Choose this option to allow the app installation to finish without suppressing restarts.
+• App install may force a device restart: Choose this option to allow the app installation to finish without suppressing restarts.

-• Intune will force a mandatory device restart – Choose this option to always restart the device after a successful app installation.
+• Intune will force a mandatory device restart: Choose this option to always restart the device after a successful app installation.

 Specify return codes to indicate post-installation behavior: Add the return codes that are used to specify either app installation retry behavior or post-installation behavior.
 Return code entries are added by default during app creation.
 However, you can add more return codes or change existing return codes.